Humor Travel Life

 "Just touched down in Londontown."
 You've finally made it to this historic city.
 So now what?

-Heading on over to the famous Abbey Road Studios is a must.
-No, it's not just a crosswalk but also a working recording studio.
+Heading on over to the famous Abbey Road Studios in London is a must.
+No, it's not just a crosswalk famous for a Beatles Abbey Road album cover but also a working recording studio.
 Be mindful of the traffic though as you try to get that perfect crosswalk shot, since there are no traffic lights for cars to stop.
 You'd think after a while the locals would stop driving on that street, but I suppose it's the same when Los Angeles locals brave Hollywood Blvd.; It's still our space to use.

 If you're into history...

-The Tower of London is also a must-see.
+The Tower of London is also a must-see place with a lot of history.
 In my case, I thought this place was literally just a tower, but it is in fact a giant fortress that has been around for a thousand years as well.
 There's lots to explore here, so make sure to allow yourself a good amount of time in your day to check it out.
 Don't be deterred by the ridiculously long line to see the crown jewels though; They move it along surprisingly quickly.
 One of the most moving parts of the Tower of London for me was the inscriptions that various prisoners throughout history wrote on the walls.
 They left their names, messages, pleas for forgiveness, etc. It was really unbelievable to see the last words from these men and women from hundreds of years ago and for most, they were awaiting their inevitable execution.
-This is again another spot to purchase your tickets ahead of time.
+This is again another spot to purchase your Tower of London tickets ahead of time online.

 If you're into royalty...

-Obviously English royal history coincides with both Westminster Abbey and the Tower of London, but if you specifically want to see their housing, the first spot to see if of course is Buckingham Palace.
-It's much different seeing it in-person that on the news as tiny William and Kate wave to the crowd after their wedding, or Charles and Diana depending on your era of course.
+Obviously English royal history coincides with both Westminster Abbey and the Tower of London, but if you specifically want to see their housing, the first spot to see if of course is Buckingham Palace, the most famous home to the royal family.
+It's much different seeing it in-person than watching tiny William and Kate Middleton wave to the crowd after their royal wedding on the news.
 Unfortunately catching the changing of the guard here is dependent on the rain, which tends to be quite frequent in London, so if you don't see it, just know you probably aren't the only one.
 While I personally didn't catch the changing of the Queen's guards, I did see some English soldiers setting up music stands.
 That's something right?
 Just be sure to look up the days and times for the changing of the guard if that's a priority for you to catch.
 It's not an every-20-minutes kind of thing.

-Lots of people go to London to catch shows in the West End, but if you want the theater AND the history, go see a Shakespeare play at The Globe Theater.
-It's an exact replica of the original and sits right on the riverbank.
-They are constantly putting on Shakespeare plays, along with providing tours of the theatre and the neighborhoods Shakespeare and his contemporaries hung out at.
+Lots of people go to London to catch the West End shows, but if you want the theater AND the history, go see a William Shakespeare play at The Globe Theater or also known as Shakespeare's Globe.
+It's an exact replica of the original and sits right on the bank of the River Thames.
+They are constantly putting up Shakespeare plays, along with providing Globe Theater tours, as well as tours of the neighborhoods Shakespeare and his contemporaries hung out at.
 It's really inspiring to see the work of Shakespeare in the city where it originally happened.
 You can look up the calendar of shows online and pick which one you'd like to attend.
 As always, purchasing a ticket online ahead of time will guarantee a spot and better seats as these shows tend to sell out regularly.

 If you're into food...

 The London Borough Market is a great spot near London Bridge to visit.
-They have lots of various food stands and bars.
-For a dessert treat, try a meringue while you're there.
-Another great spot to grab a bite to eat and a beer with a fantastic view of the Thames River is the Old Thameside Inn.
+They have lots of different coffee, food, and bar spots.
+For a dessert treat, try a giant meringue while you're there.
+Another great spot to grab a bite to eat and a beer with a fantastic view right on the River Thames is the Old Thameside Inn.
 You have the option to sit inside, but if the weather is nice, enjoy the outdoor view.
 Order a meat pie and a Guinness and you'll be set with your traditional English meal.

 Other highlights to see...